 Reflecting and adjusting one’s approach as needed No, Rudolfo did not have the opportunity to adjust his approach because he only realized his strategy was unsuccessful at the end of the semester.

 Penelope has worked her way through the entire C@CM course by skipping the text and jumping straight to the activities, which she enjoys.
-Unfortunately, she does not pass the final exam the first time it’s offered, and will have to learn the material all over again in time for the next final exam date.
+Unfortunately, she does not pass the final exam the first time it’s offered, and thus has to learn the material all over again in time for the next final exam date.
 “Oh well,” she sighs: “Back to the drawing board.”
 She opens the first unit and goes straight to the activities.
 [Hint 1: Click on the definitions for each stage in the metacognitive cycle above to see if one looks like a match.
 Hint 2: Notice that Penelope’s key decision point now is whether she will learn from her past approach to this unit and find a more effective way to go through the unit so she can learn the material.]

 Assessing the task From the story, we can’t really know whether Penelope assessed the task inaccurately.
 What we do know is that she neither learned from her experience nor adjusted her approach for the next time.